Secure Adaptive Group Testing: Main Results

 \section{Main Results}

-Under the model definition given in \Cref{formulation}, our main results are the following sufficiency (direct) and necessity (converse) conditions, characterizing the maximal number of tests required to guarantee both reliability and security.
-The direct proof and leakage are given in \Cref{LowerBound}.
-The remaining proofs are deferred to \Cref{converse}.
+Under the model definition given in \Cref{formulation}, our main results are the following sufficiency (direct) and necessity (converse) conditions, characterizing the number of tests required to guarantee both reliability and security.